 - It’s a good idea to prepare a little speech or pitch.
 Your new colleagues will want to know a little about you and your experience so have something prepared for when you asked in a team meeting, or by your colleagues.

 - Get to work 10-15 minutes early on your first day.
-By leaving the house early it means you won’t be late from being stuck in traffic.
-This way you are prepared for the unknown and have a chance to relax and take in your new workplace before things get crazy.
+This way you are prepared for the unknown and have a chance to relax and take in your new workplace before things get crazy!

 - Take the time to listen to and observe your colleagues.
 It is important that you associate with the right colleagues that will help you in your job, but also support you in growing your career in the future.